ZcashFoundation/zebra/README.md

 - Dev accessibility: supports more developers, which gives new developers options for contributing to Zcash protocol development.
-- Runtime safety: with an independeny implementation, the detection of consensus bugs can happen quicker, preventing the likelihood of black swan events.
+- Runtime safety: with an independeny implementation, the detection of consensus bugs can happen quicker, reducing the risk of consensus splits.
 - Spec safety: with several node implementations, it is much easier to notice bugs and ambiguity in protocol specification.
 - User options: different nodes present different features and tradeoffs for